Educational resource on peptide research. Read our editorial standards →

 BPC-157 Dosing for Tendon Injuries: What the Research Actually Suggests

 The most-asked practical question about BPC-157.
-Here's what the preclinical literature suggests about dosing, what the athletic and biohacker communities are actually doing, the regulatory considerations that shape availability, and the honest gap between rodent-protocol data and validated human protocols.
+We walk through what the preclinical literature suggests about dosing, what the athletic and biohacker communities are actually doing, the regulatory considerations that shape availability, and the honest gap between rodent-protocol data and validated human protocols.

 Read article